hosszu/2022_Cladistic_analysis_of_Rovash_inscriptions/README.md

 # Cladistic analysis of Rovash inscriptions

+PAST input files (DAT) for the correlation analysis of scripts and inscriptions

-TNT input files for analysing the set of Rovash scripts and Rovash inscriptions.
+TNT input files for analysing the set of scripts and inscriptions.

 FigTree (NEX) files for displaying trees.

-Microsoft Excel (XLSX) file for scatter plot of Rovash inscriptions.
+Microsoft Excel (XLSX) file for scatter plot of inscriptions.